Gibraltar Cricket Association

 Gibraltar Cricket Board is the official national governing body of the sport of cricket in Gibraltar.
 Its current headquarters is at 1st Floor, GFSB, Irish Town, Gibraltar.
 Gibraltar Cricket is Gibraltar's representative at the International Cricket Council and is an Associate Member having been a member of that body since 1969.
 It is also a member of ICC Europe.

 History

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
-Therefore, all Twenty20 matches played between Gibraltar and other ICC members after 1 January 2019 will be a full T20I.
+Therefore, all Twenty20 matches played between Gibraltar and other ICC members after 1 January 2019 were considered full T20Is.

 Gibraltar played their first T20I on 26 October 2019, against Spain, during the 2019 Iberia Cup.